paolocrosetto/what_are_you_calling_intuitive_data_and_analysis/README.md

 ## The Paper

+#### Preprint

+You can find the full preprint of the paper here: [Working Paper Version](/Paper/Crosetto - Gueth -- Response Time Impunity Game - Working Paper Version.pdf)

 #### Abstract

 *We study choices and reaction times of respondents in an impunity game with unfair offers.
 The non-private impunity game features two roles, proposer and respondent, who are both aware whether the pie size is small or large.
 Proposers decide among three more or less unfair offers; respondents can accept or reject the offer, which in the latter case is lost for both.
 Whatever the responder decides is communicated to the proposer.*